FuelLabs/sway-applications/DAO/README.md

 ### Tests

-Make sure that you are in the root of the DAO project i.e. `/path/to/DAO/<you are here>`
+In order to run the tests make sure that you are in the root of this project i.e. `/path/to/DAO/<you are here>`

 Build the contracts: